atomicsulfate/monorepo-tools/README.md

 The command will rewrite history of all mentioned repositories as if they were developed in separate subdirectories.

-Branches and tags of the same name will be merged across all remotes.
+All homonymous branches and tags from different remotes will be merged together.

 ```
 ~/monorepo-tools/monorepo_build.sh \